Test Execution

 Examples

-- 2.Running regression suite and logging failures as defects
+- 2.Running the full 200-test regression suite against the release candidate build and logging 8 failures as defects in Jira with screenshots and browser console logs attached

 In BesTest